-- Education is an indispensable component of quality healthcare. - Education is a dynamic, life long process that promotes and maximizes both personal and professional development. - Our priority is to respond to the educational needs of our students, the LAC+USC Medical Center,, Department of Health Services and the community. - Learning activities that provide for freedom of inquiry, self-discovery and sharing of ideas are conducive to individual growth. - The teaching-learning process is a reciprocal relationship between learner and teacher, which maximizes learner autonomy, and is effective when achievement of learning outcomes is demonstrated. - The climate of learning is enhanced when the dignity and worth of individuals with different abilities, learning styles, support systems and cultural and ethnic backgrounds are recognized. - Ongoing evaluation of our performance and openness to change are essential as programs grow, technology changes, and learning methods evolve. - Teamwork promotes flexibility, collaboration, innovation, and networking. - Integrity, professionalism, and respect are inherent to our relationships with each other, our students, our partners and the community. - Fiscal responsibility is vital to ensuring the maximum benefit from DHS resources.
+- Education is an indispensable component of high quality and safe patient centered care. - Education is a dynamic, life long process that promotes and maximizes both personal and professional development. - Our priority is to respond to the educational needs of our students, the LAC+USC Medical Center, Department of Health Services and the community. - Learning activities that provide for freedom of inquiry, self-discovery and sharing of ideas are conducive to individual growth. - The teaching-learning process is a reciprocal relationship between learner and teacher, which maximizes learner autonomy, and is effective when achievement of learning outcomes is demonstrated. - The climate of learning is enhanced when the dignity and worth of individuals with different abilities, learning styles, support systems and cultural and ethnic backgrounds are recognized. - Ongoing evaluation of our performance and openness to change are essential as programs grow, technology improves, student needs change, and learning methods evolve. - Teamwork promotes flexibility, collaboration, innovation, and networking. - Integrity, professionalism, and respect are inherent to our relationships with each other, our students, our partners and the community. - Fiscal responsibility is vital to ensuring the maximum benefit from DHS resources.